 It is now getting pretty stained, despite my best efforts with soda and a toothbrush – bleach works as well as anything.

-Very safe and easy to use, you put your vegetable or fruit onto the prongs and turn the wheel whilst gently pushing your produce towards the blade.
+Very safe and easy to use, you put your vegetable or fruit onto the prongs and turn the wheel whilst gently pushing your product towards the blade.
 Simple and quick to clean – though it stains – this spiral veggie cutter comes with three different blades, two for different sized julienne spirals and one for ribbon slices.

 Because I dry a lot of home-grown produce like carrots, zucchini, apples and pears for use in the winter, we’ve accumulated a selection of mandolins and have a meat slicer, tools which are perfect for the job.